sunny7899/sunny7899/README.md

 ## Skills that I'm proficient in and continue to learn with
 * Skilled in front-end engineering using Object-Oriented JavaScript, various JavaScript libraries and micro frameworks (React.js, Angular), HTML, CSS, and Bootstrap.
 * understanding of enterprise software design patterns and data structures.
-* understanding of HTTP protocol, Web Application Design/Architecture.
+* understanding of HTTP protocol, Web Application Design/modular Architecture.
 * Web Components
 * Visual studio code
 * Code quality- ESLint, TS lint